 - Finally, with the upholstery attachment on your vacuum cleaner, vacuum all of the baking soda from the mattress.

 - Bonus / Optional: Air out your mattress in the sunlight, if you can.
 Ultraviolet radiation from sunlight works as a natural disinfectant.

-How to Clean Mattress Stains
+How to Deep Clean Mattress Stains

 To get a urine stain or a blood stain out of a mattress, try using small amounts of hydrogen peroxide or laundry detergent and brush or blot the area with a clean cloth.
-Keep in mind, hot liquids set stains, so only use cold water on blood stains.
+Remember, hot liquids set stains, so only use cold water on blood stains.

 How to Get Pee Smell Out of Mattress